 472 Individualized Clinical Nursing.
-I, three-quarters course.
+I, three- guarters course.
 An individualized clinical nursing experience designed to meet specific learning needs of students.
 Students are given opportunities to synthesize their previous learning through caring for clients with complex health problems within a clinical setting.
 Two nursing shifts and seven working days are used.
-Prerequisites: four sections of 375 and 401.
+Prerequisites: 401 and 425.
 Staff.

 474 Nursing Management for Groups of Clients.
 S, two course units.
 This course gives students the opportunity to synthesize nursing theory and skills while developing a more advanced level of nursing practice.
 Clinical components include experiences in institutional inpatient and outpatient community settings.
 The focus is on nursing management of groups of clients.
 Nursing theory is presented in weekly lecture-discussions; clinical experiences relate theory to practice.
 Prerequisites: 401, 425, 472, and registration in 482.
-Ms. B. Gordon, Ms. M. Gritter, Ms. M. Leen.
+Ms. M. Flikkema, Ms. B. Gordon, Ms. M. Gritter, Ms.

 482 Nursing in Transition.
 S. This core theory course expands the students understanding of professional nursing.
 It explores organizational structure within the health care system.
-Emphasis is given to multidimensional aspects of nursing including teaching groups, research in nursing, and legal-ethical issues.
+Emphasis is given to multi-dimensional aspects of nursing including teaching groups, research in nursing, and legal-ethical issues.
 Prerequisites: 472 and registration in 474.
 Ms. M. Doornbos, Ms. C. Kielinen.